 Safety failures create emergency situations that put workers in harm's way.
 General contractors and subcontractors sometimes fail to implement appropriate safety standards and sometimes fail to follow established safety standards.

-Barsumian Law LLC ∙ Offices in Newburgh, Evansville, and Fishers
+Barsumian Armiger ∙ Offices in Newburgh, Evansville, and Fishers

 The legal principle of seeking compensation is simple: When you are hurt, and another party's negligence caused or contributed to the injury, you have the right to seek just compensation in a court of law from that party.